bjoluc/cubase-mcu-midiremote/readme.md

 - Like in the MCU default mapping, the 8 channel type buttons apply MixConsole channel visibility presets 1-8.
 In the likely case that you don't want to waste 8 prominent buttons for loading visibility presets, feel free to re-assign some buttons in the MIDI Remote Mapping Assistant.
 - The Channel Left/Right buttons below the Fader Bank buttons do not navigate between encoder parameter pages, but move the fader bank left/right by one channel.
 Navigating parameter banks can be achieved by pressing the respective Encoder Assign button multiple times to cycle through the available parameter pages in a round-robin fashion.
 - Pressing "Shift + Edit" closes all **plugin** windows instead of only the currently active window (I couldn't find a command to "close the currently active window").
 - The "Instrument" and "Master" buttons are assigned to the handy MixConsole History Undo and Redo commands, respectively.
-In the default MCU mapping, they would activate instrument and main effects encoder assignments.
-I find using these on the X-Touch more complicated than using the mouse for the same tasks and hence didn't implement them.
+In the default MCU mapping, they would activate instrument and main insert effects encoder assignments.
+However, these can already be reached via the "Inst" and "Plug-In" encoder assign buttons, so I decided to use the buttons differently.
 - For the same reason, the "Sends" button doesn't activate a send effects encoder assignment.
-Instead, it turns the rightmost push encoder and the jog wheel into controllers for the value that's currently under the mouse cursor.
+Instead, it turns the rightmost push encoder and the jog wheel into controllers for the value that's currently under the mouse cursor – like the Steinberg CC121's AI knob.

 **Miscellaneous**